 Returns are inevitable.

 Paying for return postage time and time again because a customer changes their mind can have a significant impact on profits, especially for small businesses selling high-value, low-margin goods.
 Because the expense is only ever incurred after the sale, many retailers fail to factor it into their costs when looking to expand overseas, leading to lower profit margins and cash flow issues.
-These issues can be reduced by using local fulfilment houses or PO boxes in the destination country.
+These issues can be reduced by using local fulfillment houses or PO boxes in the destination country.
 However, until postage prices drop for international shipments, return costs will always cause an issue for smaller retailers.

 Joshua Price, Lead Consultant, The Marketplacer

-The biggest challenges with cross-border trading are threefold, they are customs, fees and returns.
+The biggest challenges with cross-border trading are threefold, they are customs, fees and international returns.
 A percentage of items will be lost or damaged in customs.
 Fees vary from country to country and many times those fees are passed on to uneducated buyers.
 And return shipments can be a long and expensive process.
 Mitigating these issue with a good process will make your CBT headache-free and much more rewarding.